AndyGrant/Ethereal/README.md

 Number of threads given to Ethereal while moving.
 Typically the more threads the better.
 There is some debate as to whether using hyper-threads provides an elo gain.
 I firmly believe that for Ethereal the answer is yes, and recommend all users make use of the maximum number of threads.

+### MultiPV

+The number of lines to output for each search iteration.
+For best performance, MultiPV should be left at the default value of 1 in all cases.
+This option should only be used for analysis.

 ### MoveOverhead

 The time buffer when playing games under time constraints.
 If you notice any time losses you should increase the move overhead.
 Additionally when playing with Syzygy Table bases a larger than default overhead is recommended.